groupvine/gv-doc/6-delivery/1-delivMissing.md

 </span> <!-- free -->

-For other possible reasons, [download your email's detailed delivery data](#gv-6delivery-1delivmissing-download-detailed) and see if one of these scenarios match your situation.
+For other possible reasons, [download your email's detailed delivery data](#gv-6delivery-1delivmissing-download-detailed) and see if one of these scenarios matches your situation.

 * If you see "bounced" or "delayed" in the list of delivery failures, then most likely the email address is not valid, either due to a typo, their account no longer exists or their email service provider happened to be "down" at the time of the send.
-Confirm the correctness of the email address and update from the Membership's Member List page.
+Confirm the correctness of the member's email address and update the address from the Membership's Member List page.

 * Comcast or Verizon may drop an email if they think it is spam instead of saving it to the user's spam folder.
 See [Verizon or Comcast delivery issue](#gv-6delivery-1delivmissing-verizon-comcast-issue) for information.